Why you should volunteer with your children

 Volunteering requires a high degree of maturity, patience and kindness.
 All of which are qualities children possess and are more than able to further cultivate.

-Lila has learned responsibility.
+My daughter, Lila, has learned responsibility.
 She took on the job of feeding birds and not only made sure they ate on time every day but remembered to prepare a special dish for the toucan.

 She gained skills and knowledge through her volunteer experiences.

 Lila learned what monkeys and birds eat, not in a classroom or from a video, but because she fed and cared for animals at a natural habitat wildlife refuge.
-She also understands the importance of preserving their environment, because she has seen first hand what happens to those animals when their forests are destroyed.

-Lila can handle herself in different cultures and in different languages.
+Lila can also handle herself in different cultures and in different languages.
 In truth, we learn language far more quickly before adolescence.
 What better way to learn than through real world communication?

 Traveling and volunteering with Lila have deepened not only her independence but my confidence that Lila can handle herself.

-6 Tips For Volunteering With Your Children
+Tips For Volunteering With Your Children

 Volunteering with children South America